You are listening to the Sean Hannity Radio Show Podcast.

 I'm going to shut down the dump of low-wage workers on the country.

-He has specific plans for the government.
+He has specific plans.

 But there's even more than that.